Spiritual signs in nature and their meaning in indigenous cultures

 The color of the feather can sometimes influence the meaning.
 A white feather often evokes peace and clarity, while a dark feather can symbolize transformation or introspection.

 A rainbow appears when light passes through raindrops in the atmosphere.
-In many traditions, it is associated with a moment of balance between different elements.
+In several traditions, it is associated with a moment of balance between different elements.

 Symbolically, it can represent: